-HDFC Bank Q4 profit rises 18% to Rs 6,928 cr, asset quality improves
+HDFC Bank Q4 profit rises 18% to Rs 6,928 cr, NII growth at 16%

 Accordingly, the board of directors of the bank has not proposed any final dividend for the year ended March 31, 2020.

-The COVID-19 butchered stock price during the quarter as well as in the financial year 2019-20, falling 32.25 percent and 25.66 percent respectively.
-However, it outperformed Nifty Bank index that lost 40.48 percent and 37.08 percent respectively in same periods.During the quarter, mutual funds increased their stake in the bank to 15.01 percent (from 14.38 percent in December quarter) and LIC also raised its stake to 3.04 percent from 2.74 percent in similar period.
+The COVID-19 butchered the stock price during the quarter and in the financial year 2019-20 as a whole, falling 32.25 percent and 25.66 percent respectively.
+However, it outperformed Nifty Bank index that lost 40.48 percent and 37.08 percent respectively in the same periods.During the quarter, mutual funds increased their stake in the bank to 15.01 percent (from 14.38 percent in December quarter) and LIC also raised its stake to 3.04 percent from 2.74 percent in similar period.

 Time to show-off your poker skills and win Rs.25 lakhs with no investment.
 Register Now!